MicrosoftDocs/dynamics365-guidance/guidance/resources/fs-resource-cell-template.md

 #### What this code does

-- Get crew count
+- Get crew count.

   The CrewCount UFX joins the **Resource** table with the `bookableresourcegroup` entity that defines a crew, and it retrieves the number of crews associated with that resource through an aggregate `countcolumn`.

   > [!NOTE]
-  > The crews retrieved are filtered to only include the crews that the resource is a member between the start and end date as defined on the schedule board's time window. (with the code `$input/ScheduleBoard/StartDate` and `$input/ScheduleBoard/EndDate`, respectively).
+  > The crews retrieved are filtered to only include the crews that the resource is a member of between the start and end date as defined on the schedule board's time window (with the code `$input/ScheduleBoard/StartDate` and `$input/ScheduleBoard/EndDate`, respectively).

   > [!IMPORTANT]
   > The resource card may not automatically update when start and end dates change, so it might be necessary for users to refresh the board to see potential changes when the dates are changed.

-- Get crew name
+- Get crew name.

   Another join of the requirement to the `bookableresource` in the UFX retrieves the name of the crew name associated with a resource.